 How to become a dentist

-A career in dentistry offers much more than a lucrative salary and the opportunity to open your own clinic.
 Anyone who has felt the excruciating pain of an infected root canal, or who has lost an adult tooth in an accident, knows the value of a good dentist.
 This career is more than teaching clients the value of flossing.
-Dentist make a difference to the physical and psychological health of their clients – both by preventing teeth decay and ensuring a smile doesn’t come with embarrassment and shame.
+Dentists make a difference to the physical and psychological health of their clients – both by preventing tooth decay and ensuring a smile doesn’t come with embarrassment and shame.

 Career opportunities for dentists are expanding as technology and specializations allow dentists to branch into new areas.
-Even so, every dentist begins at the same place: earning a doctoral degree in dentistry form an accredited dental school.
+However, every dentist begins at the same place: earning a doctoral degree in dentistry from an accredited dental school.

 How long does it take to become a dentist?

-Becoming a dentist takes at least 8 years.
+At least 8 years.
 It involves completing an undergraduate degree and attending dental school.
-Those who train in a specialty area can spend up to an additional 4 years in training and residencies.
+Those who train in a specialty area may spend up to an additional 4 years in training and residencies.

 7 steps to become a dentist